promptdesk/promptdesk/README.md

 ## 🚀 Getting Started

+We recommend starting with the [Quickstart guide](https://promptdesk.ai/docs/quickstart).
+You can also jump straight to [building prompts](https://promptdesk.ai/docs/building-prompts/) or start integrating prompts in [python](https://promptdesk.ai/docs/python-pip-package) or [javascript](https://promptdesk.ai/docs/javascript-npm-package).
 ### Quickstart

-Walkthrough the [Quickstart](https://promptdesk.ai/docs/quickstart) guide to get PromptDesk OS up and running in 5 minutes.
+Run the following commands to install PromptDesk OS in your CLI:

 ```shell
 wget https://raw.githubusercontent.com/promptdesk/promptdesk/main/quickstart/setup.sh